getsentry/symbolicator/docs/api/sourcemaps.md

 A JSON payload describing the stack traces and code modules for symbolication, as well as configuration for scraping sources from external servers:

-- `source`: A descriptors for Sentry source to be used for symbolication.
+- `source`: A descriptor for the Sentry source to be used for symbolication.
 See [Sentry](index.md) source.
 - `modules`: A list of source code files with a corresponding debug id that were loaded during JS code execution.
 The list is handled by the Sentry source.
 - `stacktrace`: A list of stacktraces to symbolicate.
-  - `frames`: A list of frames with corresponding `abs_path`, `lineno`, and `colno`, as well as minified `function` name.
+  - `frames`: A list of frames with corresponding `abs_path`, `lineno`, and other optional fields like `colno` or minified `function` name.
 - `release`: Name of Sentry `release` for the processed request.
 - `dist`: Name of Sentry `dist` for the processed request.
 - `scraping`: Configuration for scraping of JS sources and sourcemaps from the web.